 - They have received their prior, qualifying STEM degree (at the bachelor’s level or higher) within 10 years preceding the date of application for the STEM Optional Practical Training extension with USCIS.

-- Has finished their post-completion Optional Practical Training.
+- Finished or end-dated their post-completion Optional Practical Training.